Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Data

 \section{Data}

-In this section, we provide descriptive statistics for the teams participating in the 2024/25 UCL and UEL, covering their strength via market values and Elo ratings.
-We proceed with summary statistics on match outcomes from the 2024/25 season, comparing them with data from the preceding four UCL seasons, as well as with figures from the 2023/24 season of the four top European domestic leagues.
+In this section, we provide descriptive statistics for the teams participating in the 2024/25 and 2025/26 UCL and UEL seasons, covering their strength via market values and Elo ratings.
+We proceed with summary statistics on match outcomes, comparing them with data from the last four UCL seasons under the old format, as well as with figures from the 2023/24 season of the four top European domestic leagues.